-In my current bedroom, my wall hanging is attached to the back of my bed-frame.
+In my current bedroom, the wall hanging is attached to the back of my bed-frame!

 Now I’m lucky enough to live in a house with dark, hardwood flooring, but I still enjoy having rugs around the house.
 They help bring a bit more character to a room, and feel nice on your toes!
 It’s all about that feeling of hygge.

 Plants (or fake ones!)

 I’m a huge fan of plants.
 My house is slowly becoming a bohemian jungle, and I love it.
 Plants are my favourite way to personalise a student bedroom.